Earth Day 2013 – 5 Things YOU Can Do

 Do It Yourself Toilet Assessment

-First check for the most common leak: a deteriorated or defected flush valve(flapper) ball at the bottom of the toilet tank.
+First, check for the most common leak: a deteriorated or defective flush valve(flapper) ball at the bottom of the toilet tank.

-If it does not make a tight seal water will leak into the toilet bowl.
+Water will leak into the toilet bowl if it does not make a tight seal.
 To check for this:

-• Take the lid off of the tank behind the bowl, flush the toilet, then wait for it to fully refill.
+• Take the lid off the tank behind the bowl, flush the toilet, and wait for it to refill fully.

 • Put a few drops of dye or a colored dye tablet (available at some hardware stores) in the tank.